Table of Contents

 Conclusion

-Now you have a form with two parts.
-After your users submit part one (the first form) they will be redirected to part two (the second edit form).
+Now, we have a form with two parts!
+Once our users submit part one (the first form), they will be redirected to part two (the second edit form).

-To add more than two parts to your form, repeat steps 2 - 3 until your form has the desired number of parts.
+If you want to include additional sections in your form, simply follow the steps above again until your form has the desired number of parts.

 Optional Features